vikos77/Acinetobacter-defence-systems/README.md

 - 132 complete *Acinetobacter* genomes (including 43 *A. baumannii*, 27 *A. pittii*, and 62 other *Acinetobacter* species)
 - 90 contig-level assemblies of *A. baumannii* clinical isolates

-## Key Findings

-1. **Restriction-Modification (RM) Systems Dominate**: RM systems emerge as the predominant defence mechanism across all *Acinetobacter* species.

-2. **Species-Specific Defence Profiles**:
-   - *A. baumannii* exhibits enrichment of Gao_Qat, SspBCDE, and PD-T7-5 systems
-   - *A. pittii* shows prevalence of CBASS and Septu systems but notably lacks SspBCDE

-3. **Defence System-ARG Relationships**: Significant associations between specific defence systems and antibiotic resistance genes:
-   - Gao_Qat systems show strong positive associations with multiple resistance genes
-   - RM systems display negative associations with the same resistance determinants

-4. **SspBCDE in Clinical Isolates**: SspBCDE emerges as a cornerstone defence system in *A. baumannii*, frequently occurring as the sole defence mechanism in clinical isolates.

-5. **Evolutionary Trade-Off**: Our findings reveal a fundamental evolutionary trade-off between phage protection and genomic plasticity.

 ## Repository Structure